CreeperLin/System2019/README.md

 For each project group:

-- Place your code in a private github repository.
+- Fork or pull this repository to your private github repository.
 - Add creeperlin as collabrator and grant read permission.
 - Fill up the group infromation in this [form.](https://shimo.im/sheets/FOQMFyh7ovU8SPeW)